dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

   wrappers even if the MET tool does not have a config file.
 This is done to set environment variables that MET expects to be set when running, such as MET_TMP_DIR and MET_PYTHON_EXE.
+If no environment variables need to be set specific to the wrapper, then no implementation of the function in the wrapper needs to be written.
+  Call the
-If no environment variables need to be set specific to the wrapper, you do not need to write your own implementation of the function in the wrapper.
-You can call the implementation of the function from CommandBuilder, which sets the environment variables defined in the [user_env_vars] section of the configuration file and outputs DEBUG logs for each environment variable that has been set in the wrapper.
+  implementation of the function from CommandBuilder, which sets the environment variables defined in the [user_env_vars] section of the configuration file and outputs DEBUG logs for each environment variable that has been set in the wrapper.
 MET_TMP_DIR is automatically set for each wrapper.

-* Once you have provided all the necessary information to create the MET command, call self.build_and_run_command().
-This calls self.get_command() to assemble the command and verify that the command your wrapper generated contains all of the required arguments.
-You may need to override get_command() in your wrapper if your MET application is different from the example.
+* Once all the necessary information has been provided to create the MET command, call self.build_and_run_command().
+This calls self.get_command() to assemble the command and verify that the command wrapper generated contains all of the required arguments.
+The get_command() in the wrapper may need to be overridden if the MET application is different from the example.
   For instance, some MET tools require flags such as -f to precede the input filename.
-You can override get_command in the wrapper to prepend the required flag to the filename in your constructed MET command.
+The get_command in the wrapper can be overwritten to prepend the required flag to the filename in the constructed MET command.

 * Call self.clear() at the beginning of each loop iteration that tries to build/run a MET command to prevent inadvertently reusing/re-running commands that were previously created.

-* To allow your use case to use your wrapper, assign the wrapper name to PROCESS_LIST::
+* To allow the use case to use the specific wrapper, assign the wrapper name to PROCESS_LIST::

     [config]